 Joe O’Leary has been a soldier, carpenter, furniture maker, café owner and wilderness survival instructor but the one thing that has remained constant throughout his life is his passion for the great outdoors and an overwhelming desire to learn everything there is to know about self-reliance in the wilds.

-At a very early age, Joe spent as much time as possible exploring the local woodlands influenced by any story laced with knowledge of the countryside and tips and tricks on carving an existence from the natural world; Danny, champion of the world and Brendon Chase being notable examples.
+As a young man, Joe spent as much time as possible exploring the local woodlands influenced by any story laced with knowledge of the countryside and tips and tricks on carving an existence from the natural world; Danny, champion of the world and Brendon Chase being notable examples.
 As soon as he was able to spend nights out in the woods (which involved some carefully planned fibs in the early days) almost every weekend was filled with campouts and hare brained adventures.
 Nights were spent in natural shelters, food was nearly always caught in a variety of ingenious ways, everything cooked on an open fire and every minute of it spent hiding from the local gamekeeper.
 These early experiences stood him in good stead for an eight year stint in the Army where he met his wife, learnt his trade as a carpenter and joiner and greatly expanded his knowledge of field craft.

 Since leaving the Army he has developed his knowledge of survival skills learning first hand from some of the best bushcraft instructors in the UK.
 Taking his inspiration from these experienced practitioners and deciding that the best way to learn is to teach, in 2002 he became an instructor for a well established survival school where his reputation for hand carving wooden cups, bowls and spoons through the night whilst eating vast amounts of chocolate became legendary.